mohhddhassan/My_Portfolio/README.md

 ## 🚀 Projects Highlighted

-* **Realtime Sales Analytics** – Real-time dashboard for monitoring sales KPIs using ClickHouse and Streamlit.
+* **Realtime Sales Analytics** – Live dashboard using Streamlit with Python-based ETL and ClickHouse for high-speed analytics.
-* **AutoTrend** – AutoML-based demand prediction platform with model ensembling and NLP-powered insights.
+* **AutoTrend** – Demand prediction platform using AutoML, ensemble models, and NLP-based querying.
-* **MedRem** – Medication reminder app improving adherence and schedule tracking for patients.
+* **MedRem** – Medication reminder app that boosts adherence with smart scheduling.
-* **EduTrack** – Minimalistic student productivity tracker with intuitive task and goal management.
+* **EduTrack** – Lightweight productivity tracker to manage student tasks and goals.

 ---